 In June 2019, our HIF bid was formally approved by the Housing Minister.
 The £95 million is given in the form of a grant which means that it does not need to be repaid.

 Project recovery strategy

 The HIF recovery strategy seeks to bridge the gap between the total scheme cost and the HIF grant (£95 million).

 Development in the town centre will be unlocked as a result of the finished Victoria Arch scheme.
 As a result, housing can be delivered over and above our current commitment, as set out in the emerging Site Allocations Development Plan Document (DPD) by 2030.

 Future developments will benefit from this significant amount of public investment, so it is fair and reasonable that this development also make an appropriate contribution.

-Surrey County Council, Woking Borough Council and Network Rail are the key partners in developing this scheme.
-There are well established joint governance arrangements in place between these two organisations with a trusted professional team in place to deliver this scheme.
+Surrey County Council, Woking Borough Council and Network Rail are key partners in developing this scheme.
+There are well established joint governance arrangements in place between these two organisations with a experienced professional team in place to deliver this scheme.

 Project task group

 The scheme is closely monitored by a panel of elected members.
 The Housing Infrastructure Fund (HIF) Task Group monitor progress of the project, through the receipt of programme reports, against key milestone dates, budget and key risks.

 To contact us about the project, please complete our online enquiry form.